FedericoMilesi/challenge-meli/README.md

 - Oracle GlassFish Server 5 (to host the app offline for testing)
 - The Postman API Platform
 - Geogebra Calculator Suite (to verify the accuracy of the trilateration algorithm)

+## Cloud Platform

+The app environment is managed through the AWS Elastic Beanstalk orchestration service, and it is deployed with a Preconfigured Docker container (GlassFish 5.0 with Java 8 running on 64bit Amazon Linux).